bognevivien/disney-clone-ss/README.md

 - create search page, genre page, add shadcn ui with button and create dark mode with themetoggler
 - build the header :
     - logo,
     - search input -using form from shadcn ui-
     - genre dropdown
+- build the movie caroussel